Church of Santa Maria Madalena

-About
+Description

 The church was built in the early 18th century, by order of the Archbishop D. Rodrigo de Moura Teles.
 It was a project by the leading Portuguese sculptor and architect André Soares.

 The granite retable-like frontage is exuberantly decorated.
 Particularly striking is the throne with Saint Mary Magdalene, flanked by two small towers bearing the busts of Saint Martha and Saint Lazarus.